pastelfork/asym-stats-bot/README.md

 You will also need:

-- 3x Discord bot token (setup 3 bots in Discord dev portal)
+- Discord bot tokens (1-3 bots depending on which you run)
 - Guild ID (aka server ID)
-- HTTP RPC URL for Ethereum Mainnet
+- HTTP RPC URL for Ethereum Mainnet (optional, uses public RPCs by default)

 ## Setup